faultyagatha/go/concurrency/concurrency.md

 - channels can contain a limited number of objects (default is 0)
 - `capacity` is the N of objects it can hold in transit
+- a buffered channel provides `no guarantee` that an `exchange` between two goroutines is performed `at the instant the send and receive takes place`

 ```go
 // means I can do 3 sends and still not block